honwaih/honwaih/README.md

-# Hon Wai Hung - Personal Profile

-Welcome to my GitHub!
-Here's a bit about me:

 ## 👨‍💻 About Me

 I am a prospective Mathematics undergraduate set to start my studies in the UK.
 I am also interested in **Algorithm Design** and **Physics**.